John Carne Bidwill: Plant discoveries

+The Bunya Pine was discovered by Andrew Petrie in 1838 who later brought notice of it to Bidwill.
+The bunya was initially known as Pinus petriana.
+Some time after May 1842 Bidwill visited the Moreton Bay region to look for specimens of this tree.
+At Kilcoy he met Henry Stuart Russell who assisted him in locating and acquiring specimens of the tree, which included three seedlings, branches, and male and female cones.
+In October 1842 his paper “On a new Species of Araucaria from about forty miles N.W. of Moreton Bay, NSW” was published in The Tasmanian journal of natural science, agriculture, statistics, etc.

-Bidwill brought a live specimen to London where it was studied and named Araucaria bidwillii after him by English botanist William Jackson Hooker in the 1843 London Journal of Botany.
+In 1843 Bidwill brought live specimens housed in a Wardian case to London where it was studied and named Araucaria bidwillii after him by English botanist William Jackson Hooker in the 1843 London Journal of Botany.
 Bidwill also is credited with discovery of Agathis robusta (the Dammara or Queensland kauri pine) and the Nymphaea gigantea.

 Death

-In 1851, while marking out a new road to the Moreton Bay district, Bidwill became separated from his colleagues and was lost without food for eight days.
-He eventually succeeded in cutting a way through the scrub with a pocket hook, but never properly recovered from starvation, and died on 16 March 1853 at Tinana, at 38 years of age.
+During a surveying expedition in the Moreton Bay district in 1851, Bidwill spent eight days lost in the bush.
+While he eventually found his way out and was rescued, he never fully recovered from the ordeal and died on 16 March 1853 at Tinana, at 38 years of age.
 His grave at Cran Road, Tinana, has been listed on the Queensland Heritage Register.
-A Bunya pine was planted at each corner of his grave to mark its position.
+A bunya pine was planted at each corner of his grave to mark its position.

 His brother Charles Bidwill came from New Zealand to collect his personal effects, all other items of Bidwill's were auctioned.
 In 1854 Sir Charles Moore and Walter Hill (curator of Brisbane Botanical Gardens) made a collection of specimens from Bidwill's personal garden.
-Surviving trees from the collection are thought to be a Bunya Pine and Sausage Tree in Queen's Park, Maryborough.
+Surviving trees from the collection are thought to be a bunya pine and sausage tree in Queen's Park, Maryborough.
 Other specimens were sent to Brisbane, Rockhampton and Ipswich.